 We provide a comprehensive orientation program, including supernumery time on your unit.
 The program includes an overview of St Vincent’s, the GNP, personnel and departments, as well as tutorials and practical sessions on: medication administration, documentation, move smart training, basic life support, venepuncture and how to use our pumps and equipment.

-Prior to the commencement of the GNP you will receive a comprehensive nursing handbook specific to your first rotation with information such as common patient conditions and procedures, ward routines, local protocols, admission checklists, common abbreviations, frequently prescribed medications, and handover guidelines.
+Prior to the commencement of both rotations of the GNP you will receive a comprehensive nursing handbook specific to the clinical area.
+This will contain information on common patient conditions and procedures, ward routines, local protocols, admission checklists, common abbreviations, frequently prescribed medications and handover guidelines.

 Many areas also provide additional worksheets or learning packages to further assist new Graduates orientate to the unit.